Furikuda/Hackulele/ABOUT.md

             ^ State of the C string LEDs
                      ^ State of the E string LEDs
-                              ^ State of the A string LEDS ^ No idea what's going on there
+                              ^ State of the A string LEDS ^ Probably padding
 ```

-While each string has 18 frets, and 18 LEDs, it looks like you can only select 17.
+While each string has 18 frets, which means 18 LEDs.
 If counting frets from the nut, each group of 3 bytes are used to set the state of a string like so:

 ```
   'F0'    'F0'    'F0'